Susiee03/Gitlet/README.md

 #### Method to get the whole project:
 * Opening the local terminal, find a directory you'd like to store the project, type git clone https://github.com/Susiee03/Gitlet.git
 * After finishing git clone, using the IDE(Intellij IDEA) to navigate the directory you choose, and open it.
 Then you could see the whole project.

+#### Related link of the project:
+* This is the cs61b course project, details can be found at: https://sp21.datastructur.es/materials/proj/proj2/proj2